-b) To reduce the average interest rate;

-c) To enhance the balance of the long term portfolio (amend the maturity profile and /or the balance of volatility).

-d) To reduce the risk associated with the investment of surplus funds.
+- a) The generation of cash savings at minimum risk; - b) To reduce the average interest rate; - c) To enhance the balance of the long term portfolio (amend the maturity profile and /or the balance of volatility). - d) To reduce the risk associated with the investment of surplus funds.

-The Section 151 Officer has delegated authority, in consultation with the Portfolio Holder for Corporate Services, to reschedule current long-term debt and to arrange the necessary borrowings within the following remit: - a) The maximum amount of outstanding borrowing shall be as stated in the prudential indicators.
+The Section 151 Officer has delegated authority to reschedule current longterm debt and to arrange the necessary borrowings within the following remit:

-b) Within that sum the maximum amount of short term borrowing is 25%.

-c) The limit on the proportion of borrowings on which interest is payable at variable rates is 50%,
+- a) The maximum amount of outstanding borrowing shall be as stated in the prudential indicators. - b) Within that sum the maximum amount of short term borrowing is 25%. - c) The limit on the proportion of borrowings on which interest is payable at variable rates is 50%,